Manitoba Provincial Road 215

-Provincial Road 215 (PR 215) is a short provincial road in the Canadian province of Manitoba.
+Provincial Road 215 (PR 215) is a short provincial road in the Eastman Region of the Canadian province of Manitoba.

-The road begins at Provincial Trunk Highway (PTH) 12, the boundary between the Rural Municipalities of Brokenhead and Springfield, and runs approximately 8 km east to the Town of Beausejour.
+The road begins at Provincial Trunk Highway (PTH) 12, the boundary between the Rural Municipalities of Brokenhead and Springfield, and runs approximately 8 km east to the town of Beausejour.
 It passes through the town as Park Avenue and ends at the town's east end at a junction with PTH 44 and PR 302.

 PR 215 runs exactly parallel to the PTH 12/PTH 44 multiplex 1.6 km to the north and serves as a business route through Beausejour for both highways.
 It was first listed on Manitoba's official highway map in 1966.